 Their fifth studio album Dust And Dirt was issued in 2012 through Remote Control Records in New Zealand, Australia and Germany, Easy Star Records in North America and their own international label Proville Records in the UK.
 Dust And Dirt peaked at No.1 on the NZ Top 40 charts and No.3 on the USA reggae charts.
 Dust And Dirt reviewed well locally with The NZ Herald, Groove Guide and The Bay Of Plenty Times.
 It was also well received by overseas media outlets.
 Dust And Dirt won Best Roots Album at the 2012 NZ Music Awards.

-Over their career The Black Seeds have extensively toured New Zealand, Australia, North America, Europe and the UK.
-For the last decade plus they have been regular fixtures on the New Zealand and European festival circuits and conducted their own regularly sold out local tours.
-Throughout this time they've toured regularly alongside the likes of Shapeshifter, Katchafire, Kora, The Nudge and Salmonella Dub.
-They've also opened for the likes of The Mad Professor and Roots Manuva.
+Over their career The Black Seeds has extensively toured New Zealand, Australia, North America, Europe and the UK.
+Since the early 2000s they have been regular fixtures on the New Zealand and European festival circuits and conducted their own regularly sold out local tours.
+Throughout this time they have toured regularly alongside the likes of Shapeshifter, Katchafire, Kora, The Nudge and Salmonella Dub.
+They have also opened for the likes of The Mad Professor and Roots Manuva.